Garside monoids and groups, braids.

 If W is finite, then B⁺ is Garside with Garside element the element of 𝐖 whose image is the longest element of W. A finite Coxeter group is also a reflection group in a real vector space, thus in its complexified V, and B also has a topological definition as the fundamental group of the space Vʳᵉᵍ/W, where Vʳᵉᵍ is the set of elements of V which are not fixed by any non-identity element of S; however, we will not use this here.

-We implement in general only monoids which have a finite number of atoms (there an implementation following the work of François Digne for the dual braid monoid of the affine Coxeter group W(Ãₙ)).
+We implement in general only monoids which have a finite number of atoms (the package AffineA implements, following the work of François Digne, the dual braid monoid of the affine Coxeter group W(Ãₙ)).

 Given a Coxeter group W,